decentraland/adr/content/ADR-318-audio-playback-position-reports.md

 Measured on the Unity explorer with a rhythm-game scene that plays a 64-second song as four synchronized instrument stems and judges key presses against a note chart, the audible drums started 100 to 250 ms after the scene's song clock, with a different value on each start.
 That game accepts a press within 150 ms of the charted note, so a player who plays by ear is judged late, and the scene had no signal it could use to correct itself.

 The only feedback channel today is `PBAudioEvent`, which carries a `MediaState` and a monotonic counter.
 It says that playback started, but not when in scene time or from which clip position.
-Its video counterpart, `PBVideoEvent`, already reports `current_offset`, `video_length` and `tick_number`, so scenes can do for video exactly what they cannot do for audio.
+Its video counterpart, `PBVideoEvent`, already reports `current_offset`, `video_length` and `tick_number`, written by the renderer at a fixed cadence while the video plays, so scenes can do for video exactly what they cannot do for audio.

 Workarounds are poor.
 Manual calibration (tapping to a click) covers a player's own input chain but not the per-start playback latency.
 Onset detection through `AudioAnalysis` works, and was used to measure the numbers above, but it is Unity-only, indirect, and blind to the last tens of milliseconds of the pipeline.